 This lecture will focus on the very-well known problem of sorting a set of atomic items, the case of variable-length items (aka strings) will be addressed in the following chapter.
-Atomic means that they occupy a constant-fixed number of memory cells, typically they are integers or reals represented with a fixed number of bytes, say 4 (32 bits) or 8 (64 bits) bytes each.
+Atomic means that they occupy a constant-fixed number of memory cells, typically they are integers or reals rep-

 The sorting problem.
-Given a sequence of n atomic items S[1, n] and a total ordering $\leq$ between each pair of them, sort S in increasing order.
+Given a sequence of n atomic items S[1,n] and a total ordering \leq between each pair of them, sort S in increasing order.